pravin2410/Nix-Commands/README.md

 umount /dev/xvdf

-10. Suppose you are working as a Linux administrator in company and one of your client wants to install HTTP server with MySQL on Linux based system and also client wants whenever the server gets rebooted the service should be up automatically.
-List down the steps with required commands how will you achieve this.
-Answer : we have to follow below steps to install Http server on linux.
+10. we have to follow below steps to install Http server on linux.

 a)install http server
 # yum install httpd